MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide.md

 1. Download the Azure Information Protection client from the [Microsoft Download Center](https://www.microsoft.com/en-us/download/details.aspx?id=53018).

 2. For a default installation, simply run the executable, **AzInfoProtection.exe**.
-However, to see the installation options, first run the executable with **/help**: `AzInfoProtection.exe /help`
+However, to see installation options, first run the executable with **/help**: `AzInfoProtection.exe /help`

     Example to silently install the client: `AzInfoProtection.exe /quiet`

     Example to silently install only the PowerShell cmdlets: `AzInfoProtection.exe  PowerShellOnly=true /quiet`

+    Additional parameters that are not listed on the help screen:

-   In addition, if you are installing the client on computers that run Office 2010, you must specify the **ServiceLocation** parameter (not included in the help screen) if your users are not local administrators on their computers.
-See the next section for more information.
+    - **ServiceLocation**: Use this parameter if you are installing the client on computers that run Office 2010 and your users are not local administrators on their computers or you do not want them to be prompted.
+[More information](#more-information-about-the-servicelocation-installation-parameter)

+    - **DowngradeDotNetRequirement**: Use this parameter to bypass the requirement for Microsoft Framework .NET version 4.6.2.
+[More information](#more-information-about-the-downgradedotnetrequirement-installation-parameter)

 3. If you are installing interactively, select the option to install a **demo policy** if you cannot connect to Office 365 or Azure Active Directory, but want to see and experience the client side of Azure Information Protection by using a local policy for demonstration purposes.
 When your client connects to an Azure Information Protection service, this demo policy is replaced with your organization's Azure Information Protection policy.